bytecodealliance/regalloc2/doc/FASTALLOC.md

 ## Allocation Phase: Selection

-In this phase, a PReg is selected from `available_pregs` for the operand based on the operand constraints.
-Depending on the operand's position the selected PReg is removed from either the early or late phase or both, indicating that the PReg is no longer available for allocation by other operands in that phase.
+In this phase, a PReg is selected from `available_pregs_for_regs` or `available_pregs_for_any` for the operand based on the operand constraints.
+Depending on the operand's position, the selected PReg is removed from either the early or late phase or both, indicating that the PReg is no longer available for allocation by other operands in that phase.

 ## Allocation Phase: Assignment